yupavlen-ms/openvmm/Guide/src/index.md

 One particularly notable use-case of OpenVMM is in [**OpenHCL**](./user_guide/openhcl.md) (AKA, OpenVMM as a paravisor).

-Unlike in the traditional virtualization model, where a VMM runs in a privileged host/root partition and provides virtualization services to a unprivileged guest partition, the "paravisor" model enables a VMM to provide virtualization services from _within_ the guest partition itself.
+Unlike in traditional virtualization, where a VMM runs in a privileged host/root partition and provides virtualization services to a unprivileged guest partition, the "paravisor" model enables a VMM to provide virtualization services from _within_ the guest partition itself.

-This is exciting, as it enables a wide variety of useful and novel virtualization scenarios.
+It can be considered a form of "virtual firmware", running at a higher privilege level than the primary guest OS.

+Paravisors are quite exciting, as they enable a wide variety of useful and novel virtualization scenarios!
 For example: at Microsoft, OpenHCL plays a key role in enabling several important Azure scenarios:

 - Enabling existing workloads to seamlessly leverage [Azure Boost] (Azure's next-generation hardware accelerator), without requiring any modifications to